Managing by Network

 Voluntary learning and development activities:

-• Pre-webinar materials provide a context for webinar discussion.
+• Pre-webinar assignments provide a context for webinar discussion.
 Completing these assignments will enrich class discussions and peer-learning.

 • Homework exercises are additional opportunities to learn skills, assess gaps, and apply knowledge from the course.